QCDIS/vre_documetation/README.md

 ## Collaborative Virtual Labs

 A Collaborative Virtual Lab provides a customized profile, which allows a domain user to create a Virtual Lab instance on the NaaVRE platform.
 All the Virtual Lab instances of a Collaborative Virtual Lab can share data and workflows.
-A Virtual Lab is an extension of the Jupyter environment with specially developed extensions for containerizing Notebook cells, composing and executing workflows, and searching and sharing research objects.
+A Virtual Lab is based on a Jupyter environment with specially developed extensions for containerizing Notebook cells, composing and executing workflows, and searching and sharing research objects.

 ### Main Features
 * Containerization of cells